 Our final day started off with an early morning snorkel at “Oyster Bridge”, not even a stone’s throw from picturesque sand dunes that make up the shoreline of this remote part of the world.
 Following that the search was really on for Manta Rays as we cruised through Batemans Bay, probably the most reliable area to swim with manta rays on the entire Ningaloo Reef and possibly all of Australia.
 And did we succeed or did we succeed!
 We swam with not one, not two, but over 8 different Manta Rays!

-ng off with just the one Manta Ray that was gliding just below the surface when it was joined by a 3m Hammerhead Shark.
+We starting off with just the one Manta Ray that was gliding just below the surface when it was joined by a 3m Hammerhead Shark.
 It was a surreal moment, as the shark swam right below us and then right under the Manta, the manta didn’t react and I’d be lying if I said our hearts didn’t skip a beat but before we knew it our focus had switched from the Manta to the shark as it started doing figure of eight patterns on the bottom of the bay churning up the sand.
 Our Manta action wasn’t done with yet though, as we came across another Manta surface feeding.
 It was an all black manta, often referred to as a vadar manta in other parts of the world.
 One of our guests, Simon, mentioned how rare he thought this was from his experiences in other parts of the world but I reassured him that at Ningaloo, although not as common as the normal manta rays (white underside), we were quite lucky with a number of resident black Mantas, including “Elle” and “Whoopy”, regularly sighted and often in a pregnant state.

 We weren’t done with yet though and before we knew it we found ourselves in just 4 metres of crystal clear water, being buzzed by up to 6 different Manta Rays all surface feeding.
 A few of us jumped in the water but these guys were moving fast, it was a lot of fun but I think some of the group who stayed on board had just a good experience observing everything from above the water as we did in the water.